utiasDSL/lsy_drone_racing/README.md

 >**Warning:** Kaggle only accepts 100 submissions per day.
 While we really hope you don't make 100 commits in a single day, we do mention it just in case.

 Once you have pushed your latest iteration, a GitHub action runner will start testing your implementation.
 You can check the progress by clicking on the Actions tab of your repository.
 If the submission fails, you can check the errors.
 Please let us know if something is not working as intended.
 If you need additional packages for your project, please make sure to update the [environment.yaml](./environment.yaml) file accordingly.
 Otherwise, the tests will fail.
-If you want to get a more detailled summary of your performance, you can have a look at the test output directly:
+If you want to get a more detailed summary of your performance, you can have a look at the test output directly:

 ## Creating your own controller

 To implement your own controller, have a look at the [example implementation](./examples/controller.py).
-We recommend to alter the existing example controller instead of creating your own file to not break the testing pipeline.
+We recommend altering the existing example controller instead of creating your own file to not break the testing pipeline.
 Please also read through the documentation of the controller.
 You **must not** alter its function signatures.
 If you encounter problems implementing something with the given interface, contact one of the lecturers.

 ## Deployment [TODO: Complete. **NOT IMPORTANT FOR STUDENTS FOR NOW**]